eranshapira/webpack-branch-versions/README.md

 The only dynamic part here is the url prefix for the script tag which loads `main.js`, which should point to the same `publicPath` value assigned to the webpack config.

+### Let's try this out!
-So for instance, in the example, after `npm install`, follow these steps:
+Let's use [example React application](https://github.com/eranshapira/webpack-branch-versions), follow these steps:
+1. Clone the repository.
+2. `npm install` - Install all of the modules requires for the example.
-1. `npm run serve` - this will run our example express.js server.
+3. `npm run serve` - this will run our example express.js server.
-2. open an additional terminal session and use `PUBLIC_PATH=http://localhost:8080/ npm start` - this will run our webpack dev server, serving a small React app from an absolute path of http://localhost:8080.
+4. open an additional terminal session and use `PUBLIC_PATH=http://localhost:8080/ npm start` - this will run our webpack dev server, serving a small React app from an absolute path of http://localhost:8080.
-3. Open http://localhost:3000/ - it shouldn't work, let's verify this.
+5. Open http://localhost:3000/ - it shouldn't work, let's verify this.
-4. Open http://localhost:3000/setVersion?branchVersion=http://localhost:8080/ - this will change the current expressjs instance's branch version to http://localhost:8080/.
+6. Open http://localhost:3000/setVersion?branchVersion=http://localhost:8080/ - this will change the current expressjs instance's branch version to http://localhost:8080/.
-5. Now let's open http://localhost:3000/ again - Voila!
+7. Now let's open http://localhost:3000/ again - Voila!
 We should see the same app as we saw in http://localhost:8080/.

 This is a very basic demonstration of the concept.